-The Product Recovery Program is preinstalled on the hard disk that comes with your IBM computer.
+The Product Recovery Program is preinstalled on the hard disk drive that comes with your computer.
+This program enables you to recover the Windows XP operating system in the event of a system failure.
 The Product Recovery Program is designed to be hidden from view to protect it from accidental damage.

-If you are using FDISK, NT Disk Administrator, or another utility to reformat the hard disk drive, you might see the partition where the Product Recovery Program is stored.
-Do not delete this partition or the Product Recovery Program will be lost.
+If you are using a utility to reformat the hard disk drive, you might see the partition where the Product Recovery Program is stored.
+Do not delete this partition, or the Product Recovery Program will be lost.